May 6, 2025

 Don’t let this acceptance rate discourage you from applying to Dartmouth!
 Gaining an education from such a high-ranking medical school will give you unparalleled opportunities that will set you up for a prosperous medical career.

-While it may seem impossible, you can make it into the selective pool of applicants that are offered admission to this medical school.
+While it may seem impossible, you can enter the selective pool of applicants offered admission to this medical school.
 The first step is to focus on your numbers:

 GPA Requirements

 Medical school will be demanding.
 You will be expected to complete extensive courses to learn the foundations of medicine and participate in clinical practicums to apply your knowledge.
-To assure you can handle these demands, Dartmouth uses your GPA to assess your academic potential.
+Dartmouth uses your GPA to assess your academic potential to ensure you can handle these demands.

 MCAT Requirements

-While your GPA gives the admissions committee a general sense of your academic performance, your MCAT score will give them more specific insight into how well you’ll do in medical school, and the field of medicine in general.
+While your GPA gives the admissions committee a general sense of your academic performance, your MCAT score will provide them with more specific insight into how well you’ll do in medical school and the field of medicine in general.

-Accordingly, it’s exceedingly important you receive a high MCAT score to impress the judges!
-While Dartmouth requires students to have an MCAT score of at least 503 to be eligible for consideration, you should aim for 516 to be within the competitive range of previous successful applicants.
+Dartmouth requires students to have an MCAT score of at least 503 to be eligible for consideration.
+However, the average MCAT of admitted students is 515.8.
+You should aim for 516 to be considered a competitive applicant.

 Receiving this score will not be easy.
-You will need to create a comprehensive study schedule using the best resources and tools!
+You must create a comprehensive study schedule using the best resources and tools!

 Dartmouth Application Requirements and Deadlines

-While you should place the most emphasis on achieving the right scores, there are several other components that make up your Dartmouth application.
+Your scores aren’t everything.
+Several other components make up your Dartmouth application.
 Here is a complete list of Dartmouth’s application requirements:

 Undergraduate Transcripts

-Students must complete an undergraduate degree at an accredited university to apply to Dartmouth.
-While the exact major you choose doesn’t matter, you will be expected to complete the following prerequisites prior to enrollment:
+To apply to Dartmouth, students must complete an undergraduate degree at an accredited university.
+While the exact major you choose doesn’t matter, you will be expected to complete the following prerequisites before enrollment:

-Students are required to have facility in written and spoken English.
+Students are required to be proficient in written and spoken English.
 You should pursue writing-intensive courses to develop these skills.
-Students are also recommended to pursue independent investigations in their undergraduate field of study.
+Students are also recommended to seek independent investigations in their undergraduate field.

 Letters of Evaluation